 Knowing about water use restrictions

 In the event of drought, disaster or any other emergency demanding an immediate response to protect the water supply and public interest, voluntary and/or mandatory water use restrictions and any other measures necessary may be ordered by the City Manager.
-We will make customers aware of these restrictions through use of the radio, television and newspaper media.
+We will make customers aware of these restrictions through use of social media, radio, television and newspaper.
 Please help by complying with any necessary restrictions so that normal service can be restored as soon as possible.